Nu Skin isn’t new to the MLM industry, so they know the ropes.

 Nutritional supplements are extremely popular in today’s markets.
 The same holds true for anything claiming to be beneficial in anti-aging properties.

 Because of this fact, it seems like these types of products are fairly easy to market and make a little extra money while working from home.

-Nu Skin seems to have a strong and supportive training program and continues to aid and assist their distributors through all the facets of marketing their assorted products
+Nu Skin seems to have a strong and supportive training program and continues to aid and assist their distributors in all the facets of marketing their assorted products.

 Here are some cons about Nu Skin:

 Even though Forbes feels they can be trusted, the fact that there were so many allegations over shady business practices in the past is still something to take into consideration if thinking of joining this company.